bclews/type/_posts/2019-05-30-managing-dot-files-with-git.md

 As a relative newcomer to shell terminals, this was a massive revelation to me... this would allow me to keep my shell on different systems in sync!

 So, I ended up digging into the management of dot files using git and came across this interesting tutorial: [The best way to store your dotfiles: A bare Git repository](https://www.atlassian.com/git/tutorials/dotfiles).
-I have been using this system for a couple of months now without issue.
+I have been using this system for a couple of months and it has been working really well.